ivillicana/hvx/README.md

 # Hudson Valley Xplorer (hvx)
 A web application built with a React/Redux front-end and Ruby on Rails API that facilitates information for New York Hudson Valley's residents and visitors.
 For a brief walk-through on application use and features, view the [walk-through video](https://youtu.be/t6htcfnShfM).
+A live preview of the project can be accessed through [heroku](https://hvx.herokuapp.com) (username: 'dtrump@gmail.com', password: 'password').

 ## Install Instructions
 - Fork and clone the github repo.